 In the capital budgeting world, sunk costs (costs incurred before you start a project.
 E.g., R&D costs) are not included in estimating the outflows.
 Hence, these costs might be huge, and ignoring these costs might sometimes become very difficult for the corporate finance team.

 Difficulty in Determining the Required Rate of Return

 Determining the rate at which the cash flows are to be discounted might be tough for the corporate finance team.
 A firm should not use the overall WACC of the company as a whole as a discounting rate.
 Why so?
-Refer Project WACC.
+Refer to Project WACC.
 Inappropriate discounting rates may lead to higher or lower PI.
-Remember, the cash flows of a high-risk project should not be discounted at WACC but at the project’s specific required rate of return due to the fact that risk profile of different projects is different.
+Remember, the cash flows of a high-risk project should not be discounted at WACC but at the project’s specific required rate of return due to the fact that the risk profile of different projects is different.